Agusan del Norte: Catholicism

+Others

+The remaining beliefs usually belong to other Christian denominations like Members Church of God International (MCGI) as well as Islam.
+Indigenous peoples also practice their ancient beliefs, although many of them have been converted to Christianity in recent years.

 Economy

 The economy of the province is dominantly agricultural, major crops of which include rice, corn, coconut, abaca, banana and mango.
+Agusan del Norte is also home of the 24.9mw Lake Mainit Hydro Power Plant and 8mw Asiga Hydro Power Plant that will serves Agusan del Norte.

 Government

 Agusan del Norte has two congressional districts encompassing its 10 municipalities and 1 component city, as well as the highly urbanized city of Butuan.

 Tourism

-The province has many beaches in Cabadbaran and the municipalities of Carmen, Buenavista, and Nasipit.
-Mount Hilong-Hilong, one of the tallest in the province, is located in Cabadbaran.
+The province has many beaches in Cabadbaran and the municipalities of Carmen, Buenavista, Magallanes, Tubay, and Nasipit.
+Mount Hilong-Hilong, one of the tallest mountain peak in the province, is located within two boundaries in City of Cabadbaran and the Municipality of Remedios T. Romualdez.

 From the top of Prayer Mountain (Mount Pongkay), visitors can have a panoramic view of Cabadbaran which includes buildings, churches, rivers and the sea.
 The Agusan River, the longest in Mindanao and the third longest in the Philippines is in Butuan.
 Looming southwest of the Agusan Valley is Mount Mayapay, a mountain plateau.
 The ancient Balangay boats were found in Butuan, excavated in the Balangay Shrine across the Masao River from Bood Promontory.
 They played a major role because of Butuan being a port city.
 Since its discovery, the Balangays have become an icon of Butuan.
 The Kaya ng Pinoy, Inc. recreated the Balangay boats and have sailed it as part of their project, the Balangay Voyage.